vjreddy2001/Machine_Learning_Resampling_-_ensemble/README.md

 To begin the following steps were conducted:

-1. Read the CSV into a DataFrame.
+1. Data was read from the CSV into a DataFrame.

 2. Split the data into Training and Testing sets.